rkaunismaa/Llama-3-Playground/README.md

 mamba activate llama3

+## Friday, May 10, 2024

+Having a look at [nvidia/Llama3-ChatQA-1.5-8B](https://huggingface.co/nvidia/Llama3-ChatQA-1.5-8B) cuz why not ...

+The second notbook sucks up all my memory and then VSCode shuts down ... meh.

 ## Wednesday, May 8, 2024

 Looking at [Meta Llama Recipies](https://github.com/meta-llama/llama-recipes) for something to run.
 I will place these examples into the 'meta-llama/llama-recipies' folder.